Judge approves fix to stem race bias in NFL concussion deal

 The vast majority of the league’s players — 70% of active players and more than 60% of living retirees — are Black.
 So the changes are expected to be significant, and potentially costly for the NFL.

-The agreement to end race-norming follows months of closed-door negotiations between their lawyers, the NFL, class counsel for nearly 20,000 retired players, and lawyers for the NFL.
+The agreement to end race-norming follows months of closed-door negotiations between lawyers for the NFL, the class counsel for the nearly 20,000 retired players, and Smith and others representing Davenport and Henry.

-Ken Jenkins and his wife, Amy Lewis, have fought for the changes and have pressed the Civil Rights Division of the Justice Department to investigate the alleged discrimination.
+Ken Jenkins and his wife, Amy Lewis, have also fought for the changes, gathering thousands of petitions and pressing the Civil Rights Division of the Justice Department to investigate the alleged discrimination.

 The binary scoring system used in dementia testing — one for Black people, one for everyone else — was developed by neurologists in the 1990s as a crude way to factor in a patient’s socioeconomic background.
 Experts say it was never meant to be used to determine payouts in a court settlement.